grimmlab/MicrobiomeBestPracticeReview/README.md

 wget https://www.mothur.org/w/images/c/c3/Trainset16_022016.pds.tgz

 **4. Run the workflow**:
 The `amplicon_analysis.sh` consist of two main work flows which are called automatically.
-The example data used is from  mothur and dada2 workflow is [miseq SOP](http://www.mothur.org/wiki/MiSeq_SOP)
+The example data is tested for mothur and dada2 workflows

 Finally, the workflow is ready to be run!
 ```bash